the greatest poster in the world

 D: Adopted Child

-Furthermore, you have attracted one of your adopted siblings to join your warband: a monstrous creature, far from humanity.
+Furthermore, you attract one of your adopted siblings to join your warband: a monstrous creature, far from humanity.
 The monster requires no wages; instead, it must be fed quintuple rations lest it begin feeding on you and yours.
 By default, it will not fight alongside your warband on the field of battle.
 Your enemies need not know this, however, and so long as your monstrous companion is in a nome, enemy armies refuse to attack you there.

 Neither your men nor your wild beasts will fraternize with it.
 It is isolated, but it prefers it that way.
 It will suffer only your company, and it will do more than suffer it; you can take the monster as a lover just as you can one of your men or wild beasts.
 Doing this will strain the morale of your warband to near-irreparable levels.
 You may have gone too far beyond the pale.